cisco/cisco-network-puppet-module/README.md

 ##### `hot_standby`
 Change mode of this node as hot-standby.
 Valid values are true, false or 'default'.

+##### `node_type`
+Type of the device group node.
+Valid values are ip and IPv6.
+It defaults to ip if not specified.
+IPv6 is not supported for N9k.

 ##### `probe_control`
 Enable control protocol for probe.
 Valid values are true, false or 'default'.
 This is applicable only when the probe type is 'tcp' or 'udp'

 ##### `probe_dns_host`
-Host name or Target Address when the probe type is 'dns'.
+Host name or target address when the probe type is 'dns'.
 Valid values are String.

 ##### `probe_frequency`
 Probe frequency in seconds.
 Valid values are Integer, keyword 'default'.